 Whether you’re coming to Furman for our rigorous academics, undergraduate research opportunities or fine arts programs, our goal is to ensure that your first year is a success.
 That’s why we have a created a two-pronged orientation program to make the transition to college as smooth as possible.

 Discover how we’re going to prepare you for the next four years.
-Follow us on instagram as we take you through Summer & Fall Orientation.
+Scroll down for additional information about each of these programs.

 Register to Attend